 Criteria – Enabling a healthy, inclusive and engaged community.

 The Community Grant Fund is an inclusive fund, open to all Parishes, and voluntary and community groups.

 Projects must support one or more corporate objectives below:

 - Enable the voluntary sector to support vulnerable people

 - Stronger Communities: Liaise with parishes to understand local need and enable them to provide services in their locality

 - The grant fund is open to new projects, or current successful projects looking to expand their service or reach new geographical areas.

-- Applicants can apply for up to 50% of the total project cost.
-More weight will be given to projects with greater percentage of match funding.
+- More weight will be given to projects with greater percentage of match funding.